Andy Griffith on DVD

 In the story, Andy and Helen (without the kid they so proudly showed off on Mayberry RFD seventeen years earlier) returned to live in Mayberry where Barney Fife was the acting Sheriff running for reelection.
 Andy's son Opie was running the town newspaper.

 Goober, Gomer, Ernest T. Bass, The Darlings, Howard Sprague, Otis, Thelma Lou - nearly all of the surviving cast members were on hand.
-It was thought that the TV-movie might lead to a revival of the series, and it probably would have had Andy Griffith not signed that year to star in a one-hour crime drama for CBS - Matlock, which ran from 1986-1995.
+It was thought that the TV-movie might lead to a revival of the series, and it probably would have had Andy Griffith not signed that year to star in a one-hour crime drama for NBC - Matlock, which ran from 1986-1995.

 There was another reunion tribute show on CBS in 1993 with original cast members Andy Griffith, Don Knotts and Jim Nabors lounging around set recreations, reminiscing and introducing clips.